Ethos Veterinary Health

 • Do NOT spray your dog or cat with water yet.

 • Mix the above ingredients together.
-It will fizz.
+A plastic soda bottle with a cap works great for this.
+The solution will fizz.

-• Soak your dog or cat’s fur with the mix and let it soak in for about 20 minutes.
-Keep the mix out of your pet’s eyes.
-Use a sponge to clean his or her head and around their eyes.
+• Keep the mix out of your pet’s eyes.
+Use a sponge or face wash towel to clean his or her head, and around their mouth and eyes.

 • After about 20 minutes rinse thoroughly with water.